LOCATION & PARKING

 I also ask that you please come alone to your appointment, unless a guest is medically necessary.

 I find it really hard to concentrate when there are guests present.
 The quality of your tattoo and giving you a good experience are my top priorities, and I can best provide this when it’s just me and my client.
+We also have limited space at Hemlock, so any extra seating is reserved for the tattooers working and their clients getting tattooed that day.
+If you want to bring someone, they are welcome to hang out during the stenciling process, but I just ask that they find something else to do outside of the shop while you are getting tattooed.
+Thankfully, there’s no shortage of things to do in Salem!

 Please refrain from using any numbing creams prior to your appointment.

 Numbing creams need to be left on the skin for an extended period of time before your appointment in order to be effective.
 As a result, it can change the structure and texture of the skin; this often makes your tattoo much harder to apply and can take longer to tattoo you.
 There are also many numbing creams currently on the market with ingredients that can affect blood flow in the area, cause a reaction, cause difficulty with healing, or have a percentage of lidocaine higher than the recommended amount; in which lidocaine toxicity would be a risk.
 I use Bactine Max, which contains 4% lidocaine to relieve some of the discomfort during shading; it must be applied after the lines of your tattoo are completed so as not to remove the stencil.
 If you come in with numbing cream on, we will unfortunately need to reschedule.
-Feel free to reach out to me if you have any questions about numbing products.
+Feel free to reach out to me if you have any questions about numbing products!

 Always check your email the day of your appointment.